Class of 1943 Professor of Politics

 Melissa Lane is a political theorist whose work focuses primarily on ancient Greek philosophy, especially the writings of Plato.
 She also works on the reception and uses of Plato, informing work which she also does in contemporary political theory, including especially on issues in regard to scientific knowledge, communication, and climate change.

 Among Melissa Lane’s publications are four monographs: Method and Politics in Plato’s Statesman (1998); Plato’s Progeny (2001); Eco-Republic (2011 UK / 2012 US); and The Birth of Politics (2015; first published in the UK as Greek and Roman Political Ideas).
-Her next monograph, tentatively titled Against Anarchy, Against Tyranny: Plato on Office and Rule, will be published by PUP in 2022.
+Her next monograph, Of Rule and Office: Plato’s Ideas of the Political, will be published by Princeton University Press in 2022.